California enacts a broad privacy law, taking on companies that collect and sell your data

 Blockchain Decoded: CNET looks at the tech powering bitcoin -- and soon, too, a myriad services that will change your life.

-Discuss: CA Governor Jerry Brown signs law to give consumers broad privacy rights
+Discuss: CA Gov. Jerry Brown signs law to give consumers broad privacy rights

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.